Xetibo/ReSet-Doc/sections/projects.typ

 *Pavucontrol* | Sound Application\
-Pavucontrol@pavucontrol_repo or PulseAudio Volume Control is an application that handles both system-wide input/output, per application output and input streams.
+Pavucontrol@pavucontrol_repo or PulseAudio Volume Control is an application that handles both system-wide input/output and per application output/input streams.
 It is under the umbrella of the Free Desktop project and is directly involved in PulseAudio itself.
 The application itself is written in C++ and GTK3.
 #align(